CGN melon collection

 The history of the melon collection is analog to the CGN collections of tomato, pepper, eggplant and cucumber and described in the general page of the fruit vegetables.
 It was adopted in 2005, this more recently than the other fruit vegetables.

-The collection of melon is small and was adopted by CGN in 2005.
-It contains only accessions which could not be found in other collections, 17 originating from the Netherlands.
+The collection of melon is small.
+It contains only accessions which could not be found in other collections; 17 accessions originate from the Netherlands.
 Part of the collection comes from the former IVT and about 30 accessions were collected during an IPGRI collection mission in Pakistan in 1981.
-This resulted in a total of 83 accessions (March 2012) of which only 59 accessions are presently available because regeneration is needed to meet the CGN standards.
-They will be added in time.
-When morphological and molecular markers are available the collection can be rationalised.
-The available collection comprises of 7 cultivars, 40 landraces mostly from Pakistan and Egypt and 5 accessions of unknown population type.
+In 2017 a collecting expedition took place in Uzbekistan which resulted in an additional 62 landraces which could be added to the collection.
+This resulted in a total of 141 accessions (March 2020) of which 79 accessions are presently available because regeneration is needed to meet CGN standards.
+The available collection comprises of 23 cultivars, 42 landraces mostly from Pakistan and Egypt and 14 accessions of unknown population type.
 Melon comes in many different types and can be sweet to sour.
-Because the collection is so small it is not divided in types.

 Characterization of fruit vegetables takes place during regeneration.
 Almost all accessions have been morphologically described.
-Until 2006 about 30 descriptors were used for each crop.
-Since 2006 the fruit vegetables are characterized by minimum descriptors developed by the ECPGR Working Groups.
-The minimum descriptor lists consist of about ten descriptors per crop and can be found at the ECPGR Solanacaeae webpage.
+Melon is characterized by minimum descriptors developed by the ECPGR Working Group.
+The minimum descriptor lists consist of about ten descriptors and can be found at the ECPGR Cucurbits webpage.
 All characterization data are made available on-line and in downloadable files.